Modifications to Child Support Agreements

 Either party may request a modification of child support when a financial situation changes or when the children’s needs change.
 Even if parents initially agree to a specific child support amount, a change in circumstances may give you the right to petition the court to modify the support payment.
 Depending on the circumstances of the children and both parents, the reasons for modifications can be varied, but might include things like a changed financial situation for either the paying or receiving spouse, a new marriage, or simply different needs of the child being supported.
 Whatever the reason for modification, it’s usually very important to know how these modifications can be made.

 If you are seeking a modification to your child support agreement in The Woodlands, BB Law Group PLLC can help.
-Contact us today at (832) 534-2589 to schedule a confidential consultation.
+Contact us today at (832) 534-2589 or online to schedule a confidential consultation.

 Why You Need a Lawyer

 Even though Texas utilizes a mathematical formula to determine child support, all child support orders are inherently complex.
 It’s important for the court to have the information that it needs in order to make an accurate determination on a child support payment amount.
 The other parent may not be forthcoming about their income or the true circumstances of the children.
 Having an attorney fighting for you can help the court reach the right result.

 An experienced child support modification attorney in Texas knows what factors apply to the Texas child support formula.
 They can help you gather the information that you need to prove your case.
 With an experienced attorney by your side, you can skillfully present your case to the court so that the judge can see the entire picture and make the right decision.